-K-12 teachers and administrators, and individuals or organizations actively involved in the K-16 education continuum
+K-12 teachers and administrators, school counselors, and individuals or organizations actively involved in the K-16 education continuum

 In addition to the ACE Learning workshop, NEASC will offer several immersive, pre-conference activities to further explore design-thinking.
 Information will be posted as the schedule develops.

 Earn graduate credits for attending the conference!

 In partnership with Southern New Hampshire University (SNHU), NEASC has developed a 3-credit graduate-level course integrated with the conference program content: Introduction to Innovation and Design Thinking in Education [PDHU 598A].